-In order to comply with current regulations on SAE reporting to regulatory authorities, the event the suspected SAE.
-The DSMB will be notified of SAEs that are deemed possibly, probably or definitely related to study interventions; the chair of DSMB will be notified immediately (within reported immediately to the ethical committee(s) unless there is a clinically important increase in occurrence rate, an unexpected outcome, or a new event that is likely to affect safety of trial participants, at the discretion of the Chief Investigator and/or DSMB.
-In addition to the expedited reporting above, the Investigator shall include all SAE/AESIs in the annual Development Safety
+In order to comply with current regulations on SAE reporting to regulatory authorities, the event will be documented accurately and notification deadlines respected.
+SAEs will be reported to members of the study team immediately the Investigators become aware of their occurrence, as described in the clinical study plan.
+Copies of all reports will be forwarded for review to the Chief Investigator (as the Sponsor's representative) within 24 hours of the Investigator being aware of the suspected SAE.
+The DSMB will be notified of SAEs that are deemed possibly, probably or definitely related to study interventions; the chair of DSMB will be notified immediately (within 24 hours) of the sponsor being aware of their occurrence.
+SAE/AESIs will not normally be reported immediately to the ethical committee(s) unless there is a clinically important increase in occurrence rate, an unexpected outcome, or a new event that is likely to affect safety of trial participants, at the discretion of the Chief Investigator and/or DSMB.
+In addition to the expedited reporting above, the Investigator shall include all SAE/AESIs in the annual Development Safety Update Report (DSUR) report provided for COM-COV and COM-COV2.